-The Afforestation occurring in each year is estimated from the NEFD survey, which includes information from the Afforestation Grant Scheme and the East Coast Forestry Project (Ministry for Primary Industries, 2018b).
+The Afforestation occurring in each year is estimated from the National Exotic Forest Description survey, which includes information from the Afforestation Grant Scheme and the East Coast Forestry Project (Ministry for Primary Industries, 2017).
 This information ensures that the activity is attributed to the correct year of onset.
-Note that the Afforestation Grant Scheme has now been replaced by the One Billion Trees Programme.
-However, the data for this new scheme will still be captured by the NEFD survey.

-The annual area of Deforestation reported from 2008 to 2016 is based on wall-to-wall detection and mapping of deforestation activity supported by data from the NZ ETS.
-Deforestation is first detected using annual satellite imagery and confirmed using oblique and vertical aerial photography.
-The year of onset (destocking year) is therefore determined from the first year of detection of forest loss in the annual satellite imagery time series.
-Because deforestation mapping has not yet been carried out for 2017 or 2018 activity, the total deforestation area for these years has been estimated as described in chapter 6, section 6.2.3.
+The annual area of Deforestation reported from 2008 to 2016 is based on deforestation mapping completed in 2013, 2016 and 2018 and supported by earlier deforestation mapping activities.
+Deforestation was confirmed using oblique and vertical aerial photography, and the year of onset (destocking year) was determined using annual satellite imagery.
+Therefore, the year of onset of the activity was clearly defined.
+Because no further deforestation mapping was carried out for 2017 activity, the total deforestation area for this year has been estimated as described in chapter 6, section 6.2.3.